An Introduction to Particle Characterization: Size, Shape, Distributions, and Statistics

 Distribution Histograms

-Figure 1 A Number-weighted size histogram will show presence and quantity of fine particles in a sample.
+Figure 1 - A number-weighted size histogram showing the presence and quantity of fine particles in a sample.
+Image Credit: Vision Analytical Inc.

 The following chart explains why one sample can have different number-weighted and volume-weighted histograms.
 This also shows the benefit of always studying both weighted statistics and using both to compare and contrast.
 The number and volume weighting can offer value in observing small quantities of agglomerates (larger particles) by reporting by volume and a higher number of fines (smaller particles) reporting by number.